MattSchmiermund/mattschmiermund.github.io/_posts/2015-3-16-black-mountain-ski-trail.md

 **My Trip:**
 With cold overnight temperatures (leading to crusty snow in the AM), a relatively short hike, and daylight well after 6PM, I figured a later start would work in my favor.
 Skinning up was very easy, but I was definitely moving slow.
 Somewhere around the half-way point, I saw another skier heading in my direction.
 I stepped off the side of the trail to give him plenty of room.
 We made some small talk, and that was the only person I ran into.

-Based on it\'s pitch alone, I would expect it to be a blue at most resorts.
+Based on it\'s pitch alone, I would expect it to be a green at most resorts.
 However, it is ungroomed and fairly narrow at points, adding to its difficulty.

 <img src="/assets/blackmtn_1.jpg" class="img-responsive" alt="Bottom half of the trail">
 <h4><div class="small text-center"><em>A good representation of what the trail was typically like.</em></div></h4>